schlessera/as-speaking/README.md

 Adding and editing talks should be pretty straight-forward.

+To display them on the frontpage, you can use the `[speaking_page]` shortcode.

 The talks will automatically be ordered by date, and showed as either "Upcoming Talks" or "Past Talks".

 ## Customizing

-If you want to override the markup fom within your theme, just create a `views` folder in your (parent or child) theme and copy the file from the plugin's `views` folder in there.
-You can then change that copied file as needed.
+If you want to override the markup fom within your theme, just create a `views` folder in your (parent or child) theme and copy the file from the plugin's `views` folder in there and copy the markup file(s) you need from the plugin's `views` folder.
+You can then change the copied file(s) as needed.

 ## Screenshots